 Catamarans are lighter than trimarans because they do not require a heavy keel.
 This, along with the fact that their sails are placed equivalent to the wind, allows them to sail quicker than trimarans, particularly on a run or broad reach.

-Trimarans are frequently preferred in racing these days.
-When it comes to racing, trimarans are more popular than catamarans, especially in the previous decade or so.
+Trimarans are frequently preferred in racing these days, especially in the previous decade or so.

 Trimarans can often increase their monohull sailing speed on almost every point of sail while cruising catamarans are usually 25-30 percent faster than a sailing monohull of the same length.
 Of course, when the boats are filled for cruising, these comparisons vary drastically.